PyRepair/maniple/training-data/summarize-experiment/pandas/86/prompt_response_response_6.md

     return indexed.unstack(columns)
 ```

-In this corrected version, an explicit check for the presence of the "columns" parameter is added at the beginning of the function.
-If the "columns" parameter is missing, a TypeError is raised with a clear message indicating the missing argument.

-By incorporating this modification, the function now behaves as intended, providing a clear and informative error message when the "columns" parameter is not provided.
+With this fix, when the `columns` argument is not provided to the `pivot` function, it will raise a `TypeError` with the appropriate error message, aligning with the expected behavior outlined in the test case.

-This corrected code can be used as a drop-in replacement for the buggy version of the function, effectively resolving the bug and improving the user experience.
+This corrected version of the `pivot` function addresses the bug and ensures consistent and expected error handling when the `columns` parameter is omitted.